ACI-F15-ORG/Code_Poetry_03/readme.md

 3. It must run, which implies that it may need to compile, further implying instructions may be necessary

 #### 3. Turning In
-First is to make your own repository of files and sync it to github.
+First is to make your own repository of your project and sync it to github.

 Then, Clone this assignment directory to your computer.
 From within the folder of the clone, use the terminal.

-Move into the directory where this assignment repository was cloned.
 Make a branch, replace _your-branch-name_ with something unique, rcsid, etc.

 ```bash
 git branch your-branch-name